mattrips/scratchPad/Protocol Conformance.md

 &#9724; protocol requirement
 : Given a protocol, a ***protocol requirement*** is a statement in the declaration of a protocol that describes a member that a type must have as a condition of being able to be declared to conform to the protocol.

 &#9724; implementation
 : Given a protocol requirement and a type, an ***implementation*** is a member of the type that is capable of satisfying the requirement.

+&#9724; member of a type
+: A property, method, initializer, typealias or enum case is a member of a given type if it is declared in any of:  the declaration of the type, any extension of the type, or any extension of any protocol to which the type conforms.
+[types have other members; ]

 &#9724; witness
 : Given a protocol requirement of a protocol and a declaration that a type conforms to the protocol, the ***witness*** is the one and only implementation that will be used to satisfy the protocol requirement.